By: Team W16-3 Since: Sep 2018 Licence: MIT

 Step 1.
 The system displays the instruction which prompts the user for the role of the person to be added.

-to indicate that the person added is a patient.
+The user enters patient to indicate that the person added is a patient.

 Step 2-3.
 These steps are similar to Steps 2-3 of the above section (Start of Intuitive Command), with the exception that the input is now patient

-to store the user’s input as an argument.
+Step 4.
+Model calls the IntuitivePromptManager to store the user’s input as an argument.
 Since the intuitive

-command is already executing, the user’s input is stored as an argument in the arguments
+command is already executing, the user’s input is stored as an argument in the arguments list.

-to determine the what field it should prompt for next
+The currentArgIndex, which allows the IntuitivePromptManager to determine the what field it should prompt for next

-is incremented accordingly by the ArgumentManager
+is incremented accordingly by the ArgumentManager:

-Step 5-6.
+arguments list in IntuitivePromptManager records arguments with currentArgIndexStep 5-6.
 These steps are the same as that of the above section (Start of Intuitive Command)

 End of Intuitive Command